iopipe/iopipe-js-profiler/README.md

 ## Environment Variables

-To disable profiling via environment variable, set `IOPIPE_DISABLE_PROFILING` to true in your environment.
+To enable profiling via environment variable, set `IOPIPE_ENABLE_PROFILER` to true in your environment.

 ## License